The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Methods

 We perform photoionization simulations using the {\tt agnslim} and {\tt agnsed} SEDs as input to \texttt{Cloudy}~v17.02 \citep{Ferland17}.
 In setting the physical conditions in the cloud, we assume values appropriate to the BLR \citep[e.g.][]{ferland92}.
 Namely, we assume an open geometry, a fixed inner radius $R \sim 5 \times 10^{16}$~cm, and a density $n_{\rm H} = 10^{10}$ cm$^{-3}$ at the illuminated face of the cloud.
 Constant gas pressure is assumed until reaching an effective hydrogen column density $N_{\rm H}$ = 10$^{23}$~cm$^{-2}$, at which point the simulations stop.
-We set the gas-phase abundance to 0.1 $Z_{\odot}$, and use the abundance patterns and scalings from \citealt{nicholls17}, where solar is 12 + log(O/H) = 8.76 for the adopted abundance pattern.
-Dust grains are not included in the cloud.
+We set the gas-phase abundance to 0.1 $Z_{\odot}$, and use the abundance patterns and scalings from \cite{nicholls17}, where solar is 12 + log(O/H) = 8.76 for the adopted abundance pattern.
+While most powerful AGN prior to JWST indeed were not extremely metal poor (i.e, generally $>$ 30\% Zsolar) at these epochs, these peculiar sources are consistently below that.
+For the G140M sub-sample sample, all sources are shifted on the BPT diagram and overlap with metallicity models that range between 10 - 20\% Z$_{\odot}$\citep{maiolino24}.
+To aid with the use cases of these models, we opted for 10\% to cover a broader range of similar sources at the redshifts of the sample and higher, as the average metallically drops.
+Finally, we note that dust grains are not included in the cloud.